mikyoch/satoshi-coin-flip/README.md

 ## Server
 A simple server is used to protect house private data and calls.<br/>
+More details can be found in `api/README.md` file

 ## Prereqs
 To try the example yourself you will need: